10 Eryx Sand Boa Species

 Source: “Eryx_jayakari_by_Omid_Mozaffari (4)” by Omid Mozaffari – CC BY 2.0

-A similar species, but found in Saudi Arabia and Oman instead.
-Arabian sand boas (Eryx jayakari) appear in the driest, most scorching sand dunes, where they again bury themselves in shallow layers of sand and lurk with just their eyes poking out, in order to hide their bulk yet still scan the horizon for approaching mice.
-When their prey arrives, which includes Cheesman’s gerbils and Slevin’s sand geckos, they leap out in a shower of sand.
+To acquire prey, Arabian sand boas bury themselves in shallow layers of sand and lurk a few inches below, with just their eyes poking out.
+Their goal is to hide their serpent bulk, yet still scan the horizon for approaching mice.
+When their prey finally arrives, which includes species like Cheesman’s gerbils and Slevin’s sand geckos, they leap out in a shower of sand.

 3 Elegant sand boa

-How they look is one fact we can be sure about.
-Elegant sand boas tend to be short, with a maximum of 40cm.
-They’re drabber in colour compared to Arabian sand boas, with a beige or grey base of scales overlaid with slightly darker blotches.
-This is a moderately thick snake only.
-Elegant sand boas also appear under plants in dry shrubland, and generally appear from 800 to 2400 meters above sea level.
-The scant evidence we have suggests that their diet is similar to most Eryx sand boas, as they’ve eaten mice and voles in captivity.
+Elegant sand boas also appear under plants in dry shrubland, and generally appear from 800 to 2400 metres above sea level.
+The scant evidence we have suggests that their diet is similar to most Eryx sand boas, as they’ve successfully been fed mice and voles in captivity.
 Their scales are slightly keeled rather than 100% smooth, hinting that they burrow less than their sand-diving cousins.

 4 Rough-scaled sand boa